Isabel's House Crisis Nursery of the Ozarks

 YFC/USA, The Ozarks is entering its fourth year of ministry and hopes to see significant growth throughout the Ozarks this year.
 Plans include adding two other YFC ministries: YFC Core and Parent Life, as well as expanding the Campus Life ministry to other high schools.
 Youth for Christ needs funding, volunteers and community support to make this possible.
 When you run, bike, or walk on behalf of Youth for Christ, you are helping YFC realize its potential to reach over 2,000 students in this community.
 Scott Gardner, 417-225-0220; email@example.com.

 For more information about Youth for Christ, visit our local Facebook page at www.facebook.com/yfcozarks or our national website www.yfc.net.
 For more information about fundraising, visit https://yfc.givingfuel.com.

 Champion Athletes of the Ozarks

-Mission- To Build self-esteem, self-confidence and everyday life skills therefore enhancing the lives of children and adults with disabilities through education, sports competition and new opportunities.
+Our Mission is to Build self-esteem, self-confidence and everyday life skills therefore enhancing the lives of children and adults with disabilities through education, sports competition and new opportunities.
 Champion Athletes of the Ozarks has a focus on wellness and fitness.
-A large majority of their athletes have poor balance, coordination and muscle tone.
-Participation in wellness and fitness activities is something they work into the everyday lives of their program participants.
+A large majority of our athletes have poor balance, coordination and muscle tone.
+Participation in wellness and fitness activities is something we want to work into the everyday lives of our athletes.
 Running for Champion Athletes of the Ozarks makes you a Champion in the eyes of all the kids and adults with disabilities within this program.

 Contact Information: Susan Miles, 417-890-1599; firstname.lastname@example.org